OWASP/www-project-developer-guide/draft/09-training-education/04-top-ten.md

 * to raise awareness of vulnerabilities in applications in general
 * as a set of demonstration topics

-For this reason there is no one way to use this documentation project, and so use it in any way that promotes application security.
+There is no one way to use this documentation project; use it in any way that promotes application security.
+The OWASP Spotlight series provides an overview of the Top Ten: 'Project 10 - [Top10][spotlight10]'.

 ### OWASP Top 10 versions